Theology-Commentary Note---About

 inspired Word of God at John 1:1?

-Will you allow grammatical rules to control your faith?
+grammatical rules to control your faith?

 CONTEXT… PROVES TWO SEPARATE SPIRIT BEINGS: The context of John 1:1

-emphatically indicates that it is talking about Jesus Christ, the Son of God,
+emphatically indicates that it is talking about Jesus Christ, the Son of God, and

-was with God.”
-The Greek “pros” means ‘with,’ ‘by the side
+with God.”
+The Greek “pros” means ‘with,’ ‘by the side of’

-of’ and ‘near to” indicating two separate beings.
+and ‘near to” indicating two separate beings.
 Listen to what Bible

 scholars say about the Greek word pros: